Yongxue-Chen/hybManuAccEro/README.md

 - Build settings: C++17, OpenMP enabled, console subsystem enabled, increased stack reserve size.

 ## Citation
-If you use ShapeLab in academic work, please cite the corresponding paper.
+If you use our code in academic work, please cite the corresponding paper.